Home » Kuala Lumpur » Top Chinese New Year Food And Snacks To Try With Kids In Kuala Lumpur

 All major supermarkets

-These tasty little glutinous rice balls filled with peanut, sesame, or red bean are consumed in their thousands over CNY.
-It’s common for Chinese families to eat tang yuan during the New Year because they symbolize reunion and togetherness.
+These tasty little glutinous rice balls filled with peanuts, sesame, or red beans are consumed in their thousands over CNY.
+It’s common for Chinese families to eat tang yuan on the 15th day of Chinese New Year also known as Chap Goh Mei because they symbolize reunion and togetherness.
 They are fairly easy and lots of fun to make with the kids!

 Where To Find Them: